Supporting personalized career exploration with AI

 My involvement: Identified the need for a new system, got buy-in from UX and Product leaders, created the content model and iterated on it based on feedback, identified need for research to validate our assumptions, kept our resources up-to-date, lead product conversations around experimentation opportunities, provided guidance to other teams to make informed product decisions based on our framework.

-creating a dynamic display System for jobs
+Creating a dynamic display system for jobs

 How we personalized the job-discovery experience to support job seekers and employers